LiskArchive/lisk-sdk/framework/src/modules/README.md

 ## Description

-Modules are logics to define state changes which will be executed on-chain meaning that it will be a part of blockchain protocol.
+Modules are logics to define state changes which will be executed on-chain meaning that it will be a part of the blockchain protocol.

 ### Custom Modules

-> The implementation of each modules is up-to user but it must inherit from `BaseModule` class and implement its methods.
+> The implementation of each module is up-to user but it must inherit from the `BaseModule` class and implement its methods.

-Custom Module can be plugged into Lisk Framework and implement new protocol for the application.
+Custom Modules can be plugged into the Lisk Framework and implement a new protocol for the application.

 ```js
 // Exported as main file to javascript package